sudorandom/kmcd.dev/content/posts/2026/irc-log-standup/index.md

 cover: "cover.svg"
 tags: [humor, irc, engineering, standup]
 series: [irc-logs]
+description: "The lead is away, so the team holds standup in IRC.
+It quickly descends into abstract art and magenta-colored login pages."
 ---

 The lead is at a conference, so standup is happening in `#engineering-team`.
 It went about as well as expected.